Welcome to Year 4’s homepage!

 Autumn 1

-This half term, Year 4 will write emotional letters and adventure narratives with Ancient Greek settings, inspired by The Adventures of Odysseus.
+This half term, Year 4 will write emotional letters and adventure narratives with Ancient Greek settings, inspired by Greek myths.
 We will explore how to capture our reader’s attention and choose ambitious language for effect.

 In maths, we will revise our understanding of place value, building on the 3-digit numbers we worked on in Year 3 to learn about 4-digit numbers.
 We will represent 4-digit numbers in different ways, partition them, order and compare them.
 We will also practise key skills such as rounding to the nearest 10 and 100 and learn Roman Numerals.
 We will also develop our understanding of addition and subtraction, using both mental and written methods.